xmars4/odoo-cicd-jenkins/.cicd/README.md

     1.4.
 Clone this repo and check out branch **_cicd_**

-    Jenkins will only use Jenkinsfile from this branch to trigger job
+    -   Jenkins will only use Jenkinsfile from this branch to trigger job
+    -   Check function **_setup_environment_variables_** inside [Jenkinsfile](.cicd/jenkins/Jenkinsfile), update the variables value if necessary

     1.5.
 Executing bash script to create Jenkins data folder